The motivation for learning shouldn’t stop after college.

 But, after college, life is just beginning, so your learning must not end.

-Dig deep and find the tool or method that will keep you enthusiastic about learning something new.
+Dig deep and find the tool or method to keep you enthusiastic about learning something new.